|Nutritional Guidelines (per serving)|

 - Dash ground nutmeg, optional

-- 2 pounds russet potatoes, peeled and sliced about 1/4-inch thick
+- 2 pounds potatoes, peeled and sliced about 1/4-inch thick

-- In a deep skillet or saute pan, cook the bacon until just crisp; remove to paper towels and set aside to drain.
+In a deep skillet or saute pan, cook the bacon until just crisp.
+Remove it to paper towels and set aside to drain.

-- Leave about 2 tablespoons of bacon drippings in the skillet and add 3 tablespoons of butter.
-Saute the onion until softened.
+Leave about 2 tablespoons of bacon drippings in the skillet and add 3 tablespoons of butter.
+Add the onion to the pan and saute until softened.

-- Add the flour and continue cooking, stirring, for about 1 minute.
+Add the flour and continue cooking, stirring, for about 1 minute.
 Gradually stir in the milk.
-Cook, stirring, until the sauce is thickened.
+Cook, stirring constantly, until the sauce is thickened.

 - Add 1 cup of shredded cheddar cheese to the sauce or top the casserole with the cheese when the potatoes are tender and almost done.
 Continue baking until the cheese has melted.